building-envelope-data/metabase/README.md

 1. Adapt the environment file `./.env` if necessary by comparing it with the `./.env.production.sample` file of the release to be deployed.
-1. Deploy the new release in the production environment by running `make --file=Makefile.production TARGET=${TAG} deploy`, where `${TAG}` is the release tag to be deployed, for example, `v1.0.0`.
+1. Deploy the new release in the production environment by running `./deploy.mk TARGET=${TAG} deploy`, where `${TAG}` is the release tag to be deployed, for example, `v1.0.0`.
 1. If it fails _after_ the database backup was made, rollback to the previous state by running
-   `make --file=Makefile.production rollback`,
+   `./deploy.mk rollback`,
    figure out what went wrong, apply the necessary fixes to the codebase, create a new release, and try to deploy that release instead.

 ### Troubleshooting

-The file `Makefile.production` contains GNU Make targets to manage Docker containers like `up` and `down`, to follow Docker container logs with `logs`, to drop into shells inside running Docker containers like `shellb` for the backend service and `shellf` for the frontend service and `psql` for the database service, and to list information about Docker like `list` and `list-services`.
+The files `Makefile.*` contain GNU Make targets to manage Docker containers like `up` and `down`, to follow Docker container logs with `logs`, to drop into shells inside running Docker containers like `shellb` for the backend service and `shellf` for the frontend service, and to list information about Docker like `list` and `list-services`.

-And the file contains GNU Make targets to deploy a new release or rollback it back as mentioned above.
+The Makefile `./deploy.mk` contains GNU Make targets to deploy a new release or rollback it back as mentioned above.
 These targets depend on several smaller targets like `begin-maintenance` and `end-maintenance` to begin or end displaying maintenance information to end users that try to interact with the website, and `backup` to backup all data before deploying a new version, `migrate` to migrate the database, and `run-tests` to run tests.

 If for some reason the website displays the maintenance page without maintenance happening at the moment, then drop into a shell on the production